 Sometimes, hiring a professional photographer who has years of experience is more than you can afford.
 That doesn’t mean you can’t get professional wedding photos, however.
 Some couples decide to hire a photography major from college.
 Finding a student in their senior year of college who’s had experience can work to your advantage.

-They’re likely familiar with editing software like Wedding Lightroom Presets and have the general skills to capture the very essence of your love.
+They have the general skills to capture the very essence of your love.
 They also are dying for experience and will often value it more than getting paid, meaning they usually charge less.
 If you’re going to go this route, be sure to do interviews to make sure that the student you choose is at the top of their class, has a portfolio you’re pleased with, and has the personality to connect with you and your guests on your big day.

 Smartphone technology really has come a long way.
 You can take photos and record video just like the pros.
 If you have a few family members that will volunteer to be the photographer for the wedding, they can use their smartphones as their equipment.
 Be sure that they have their camera settings on properly to ensure you get the best images.
 With selfie-sticks and phone stands, they’ll be able to not only get candid shots for you at the reception, but they can take the pictures of the bridal party and ceremony, too.

 Yup, you read that right.
 Some couples still use disposable cameras at their wedding.
 It is still a good way to get photos of guests and activities going on at the wedding that the bride and groom didn’t see.
 You can place these cameras on the chairs at the ceremony or place them on the tables at the reception for your guests to use.
 Encourage them to take lots of photos and to turn in the cameras at the end of the wedding.
 Then you can have them developed, create an album, and make copies for your guests as a reminder and to show your appreciation for what they did.